 Of course, it’s not always easy to engage other departments in the planning process.
 Don’t fret.
-Here are five tips to spark cross-functional, companywide (or xP&A, extended planning and analysis) engagement.
+Here are five tips to spark cross-functional, companywide engagement for a future-proof planning process.

 1. Define your strategy—and then align your financial plan